Kero76/Job-Offer/readme.txt

 == Changelog ==

+= 1.1.1 =
+Fixed translations.
+Fixed a little bug from sanitizied title before added on Database.
+Fixed url writting on using &amp; instead of &.

 = 1.1.0 =
 Created post on posts database.
 Avoid to create post with single offer shortcode.
+Added color rectangle on admin view for see clearly the type of offer.

 = 1.0.1 =
 Fixed lot of graphics bugs.